by J.R. Pinkey, February 2021

 Why, indeed, couldn’t the new bridge (assuming it is being built) be moved some distance upstream, perhaps half a mile, thereby keeping the historic Midland Valley Bridge in place (and potentially forming something of a bridge loop)?
 Wouldn’t this make more sense than demolishing irreplaceable history?
 What a River Parks official stated via email, regarding such a suggestion, is that “Holly-Frontier refinery owns the west bank.
 Throughout the design process they were adamant that the only place they would allow the west end of the bridge to land was in the same spot that the old bridge did.
 Too risky to excavate other places.”
 This statement raises environmental concerns, at a minimum.
 Just how much contamination is there on the west bank near the refinery?
 (It begs the fundamental question, should we really be trying to get more pedestrians in that area to begin with?)
 But the other side of the coin is: there are certainly safety measures which could be followed by workers (in accordance with OSHA standards), allowing for excavation somewhere else on the west bank, if a new bridge is indeed going to be built.
 When plans are fixed in the minds of those intent on carrying them out, however, such discussion is largely academic.

 Countless generations will be robbed by this sadly forced demolition.
-The public’s concerned voices have even been repeatedly, unethically suppressed by the Tulsa City Council, which has flat refused any regular meeting discussion items about the bridge petition for months (this including phone or email comments to be heard during a regular meeting), despite the bridge petition being on the Tulsa World front page, on TV, as well as large numbers of phone calls to council staff from citizens expressing concerns, etc. The City Council would not even show a short video featuring bridge petition supporters at the January 27 committee meeting—this after supporters were told the video WOULD be shown by a councilor who had seen it.
+The public’s concerned voices have even been repeatedly, unethically suppressed by the Tulsa City Council, which has flat refused any regular meeting discussion items about the bridge petition for months (this including phone or email comments to be heard during a regular meeting), despite the bridge petition being on the Tulsa World front page, on TV, as well as large numbers of phone calls to council support staff from citizens expressing concerns, etc. The City Council would not even show a short video featuring bridge petition supporters at the January 27 committee meeting—this after supporters were told the video WOULD be shown by a councilor who had seen it.
 The “Oscar-winning” performance, which “played off” the deliberate decision to omit the video from the meeting, can be seen here:

 Officials just can’t afford the truth.
 Facts have long been misrepresented and some want to do everything they can to keep it that way.
 The engineering reports have long been, and continue to be, significantly distorted by officials.
 The economics and the price comparisons continue to be significantly distorted by officials.
 History is now being significantly distorted, too.
 They are pulling many strings to try and keep the bridge myths alive, and are using a heck of a lot of OUR money the way THEY want, while substantively ignoring public demand to save the—OUR—Midland Valley Bridge.